netscaler/citrix-k8s-ingress-controller-docs/docs/crds/rewrite-responder.md

-# Using Rewrite and Responder policies in Kubernetes
+# Use Rewrite and Responder policies in Kubernetes

 In kubernetes environment, to deploy specific layer 7 policies to handle scenarios such as, redirecting HTTP traffic to a specific URL, blocking a set of IP addresses to mitigate DDoS attacks, imposing HTTP to HTTPS and so on, requires you to add appropriate libraries within the microservices and manually configure the policies.
 Instead, you can use the Rewrite and Responder features provided by the Ingress Citrix ADC device to deploy these policies.